omcodedthis/EnvGPT/README.md

 * Added support for Image Generation from text prompts if specified.

-* Added sentiment analysis for articles / text queried by the user (currently unable to push these changes to EnvGPT on Steamship due to my free-tier subscription ending, will find a workaround soon).
+* Added sentiment analysis for articles / text queried by the user (currently unable to push these changes to EnvGPT on Steamship due to my free-tier subscription ending, will find a workaround soon.
+See branch [`yet-to-be-pushed`](https://github.com/omcodedthis/EnvGPT/tree/yet-to-be-pushed)).

 * Add support for Speech Generation.